-The goal of the Cancer Immunology Program is to identify mechanisms underlying the suppression of effective anti-tumor immunity that could instruct the development of novel and impactful immunotherapies.
+The goal of the Cancer Immunology Program is to identify mechanisms underlying the suppression of anti-tumor immunity in order to inform development of effective immunotherapies.

 Cancer Prevention and Control

-The mission of the Cancer Prevention and Control Program is to reduce the burden of cancer incidence and mortality and improve the lives of cancer patients in our community.
+The goal of the Cancer Prevention and Control Program is to reduce the burden of cancer incidence, mortality, and disparities in cancer risks and outcomes.